 Broken Images and Missing Elements

 Nothing says "unprofessional" quite like broken images, missing icons, or placeholder text that was never replaced.
-Hotjar's research points out that "problems like slow loading times, glitches and bugs, and broken elements all make your brand seem less credible".
+Problems like slow loading times, glitches and bugs, and broken elements all make your brand seem less credible, because they suggest that maintenance and quality control aren't priorities.

-These technical visual mistakes are especially damaging because they suggest that if you can't maintain your website properly, how can customers trust you with their business?
+These technical visual mistakes are especially damaging because they create a halo effect: if you can't keep your website working properly, visitors will question whether you can deliver on your product or service promises.

 Mobile Responsiveness Failures

-With users viewing websites on mobile devices almost as much as on desktops, responsive design isn't optional anymore.
-When your site looks broken on mobile, you're essentially telling half your audience that their experience doesn't matter.
+With more than half of web traffic coming from mobile devices, responsive design isn't optional anymore.
+When your site looks broken on mobile, you're telling half your audience their experience doesn't matter.
+Our Webflow development and WordPress development processes include thorough cross-device testing precisely to prevent this.

 How to Fix These Trust-Killing Mistakes